rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 groupname_type_nr-in-group

-groupname			Name of the group, optional. type				Type of the component (see component list) nr					Nr. of component in group.
+groupname       Name of the group, optional. type            Type of the component (see component list) nr-in-group     Nr. of component in group.

 options:
 include 'left' or 'right' in your group name if you want the group to be mirrored.

 Examples:
 left-top-bat-1_lturret_2
-let-nogroup_lshield_1
+lshield_1
+medium-group-center_lshield_1
 funcannongroup-1_mturret_666
 ```
 </details>